 - An accomplished Pag-IBIG Multi-Purpose Loan Application Form

 You also need to be an active Pag-IBIG member at the time of loan application, with at least five (5) monthly contributions for the last six (6) months.
 The application form will require your employer’s information, so be sure to secure the following data as well:

 - Signature of Office Head/ or Authorized Representative

 - Agency Code and Branch Code

-Once you’ve gotten all these together, you can visit the Pag-IBIG branch nearest you, and have your documents processed for approval.
+When you have all of these, visit a Pag-IBIG branch near you and have your documents processed for approval.

-You can also apply for loan renewal later on, though it will require that you have made at least six months’ worth of payments towards your existing loan, and the outstanding balance, together with any accumulated interests, penalties and charges will be deducted from the new amount you take out.
+You can also apply for loan renewal later on though it will require six months’ worth of payments towards your existing loan plus the outstanding balance together with any accumulated interest.
+Penalties and charges will be deducted from the new amount you take out.